bufbuild/protobuf-es/MANUAL.md

 > [!TIP]
 >
-> If you want to generate complex expressions at multiple places, you can move the logic to function that returns
+> If you want to generate complex expressions at multiple places, you can move the logic to a function that returns
 > `Printable`.
 You can pass `Printable` to `GeneratedFile.print`.

 > [!TIP]